 Land Use - Zoning

 Mr. Smith represents municipalities, developers, and neighbors in land use, planning, wetland, and coastal resources issues.
 He regularly appears before local land use and wetland boards and commissions in Connecticut, and before state and federal permitting agencies, in order to help his clients gain the necessary approvals for their projects.
 Mr. Smith is a co-author of Public Access to the New York Shoreline and has appeared in a number of matters on behalf of clients concerning coastal areas and shoreline protection.

 Mr. Smith has worked as lead counsel in obtaining land use approvals for hospitals, higher educational facilities, retail centers, factories, and performing arts venues.
 Mr. Smith, as lead counsel, helped a Connecticut hospital obtain all permits and approvals it needed to build a 310,000-square-foot addition, including a new helicopter landing pad and expanded parking garage.
 Mr. Smith also handles land use matters related to environmental conservation.
-He represents a land trust, which he has helped preserve open space and protect Bald Eagle nesting sites near the Connecticut River.
+For example he represents a land trust, which he has helped preserve open space and protect Bald Eagle nesting sites near the Connecticut River.

-For over three years, Mr. Smith worked on a pro bono basis to help St. Vincent de Paul Place, Norwich, Inc., a ministry of Norwich’s Roman Catholic Diocese, in its efforts to provide free food through its soup kitchen and food pantry.
+For over three years, Mr. Smith worked on a pro bono basis to help St. Vincent de Paul Place, Norwich, Inc., a ministry of Norwich, Connecticut's Roman Catholic Diocese, in its efforts to provide free food through its soup kitchen and food pantry.
 He negotiated a settlement which allowed the organization to remain open and continue helping the needy in the Norwich area.

-Mr. Smith has lectured regularly on the topic of affordable housing, land use, and roads and highways.
+Mr. Smith has lectured regularly on the topic of affordable housing, land use, coastal protection and roads and highways.
 He is an adjunct professor at the University of Hartford, where he teaches entertainment law.
 Mr. Smith has an extensive background in land use, as he worked in planning for Saratoga County, New York, and the City of Eugene, Oregon, prior to becoming an attorney.